Prostate problems include enlarged prostate, prostatitis and prostate cancer.

 The prostate is a small gland in men that is part of the reproductive system.
 It’s about the shape and size of a walnut.
 The prostate rests below the bladder and in front of the rectum.
 It surrounds part of the urethra, the tube that carries urine from the bladder.
 The prostate helps make semen, which carries sperm from the testicles when a man ejaculates.

 As a man ages, the prostate can grow larger.
 When a man reaches the age of 40, the prostate gland might have increased from the size of a walnut to that of an apricot.
 By the time he reaches the age of 60, it might be the size of a lemon.

 Because it surrounds part of the urethra, the enlarged prostate can squeeze the urethra and cause problems in the passing of urine.
 Typically, these problems don’t occur in men until they are aged 50 or older.
 They can, though, occur earlier.

 An enlarged prostate is also called benign (non- cancerous) prostatic hyperplasia, or BPH.
 It is common and cannot be prevented.
-Age and a family history of BPH are risk factors.
-Eight out of every 10 men eventually develop an enlarged prostate.
-About 90% of men over the age of 85 will have BPH.
-About 30% of men will find their symptoms troublesome.
+Not all men will find their symptoms troublesome.

 Symptoms of an enlarged prostate may include: